Looking for your first mortgage?

 Interest-Only Mortgage

 This type of mortgage means that you only pay back the monthly interest each month.
-You will still owe the full amount of the loan at the end of the term, and you will need to have a plan in place (which is acceptable to the lender) to pay this off
+You will still owe the full amount of the loan at the end of the term.
+You will need to have a plan in place (which is acceptable to the lender) to pay this off

 Frequently Asked Questions